bigtreetech/docs/docs/Panda_Aura_A1mini.md

         <img src=img/PandaAura/ota_bin.png width="300"/>

-    - Wait for the progress to complete, and the device will automatically restart once the update is finished.
+    - Wait for the update to complete; the device will then restart automatically.

         <img src=img/PandaAura/en/ota_progress.png width="300"/>